 Podcast Scripting

-Techniques for writing podcast scripts, outlines, and talking points — from fully scripted
+Techniques for writing podcast scripts, outlines, and talking points across formats from

 Core Philosophy